cornish-tools/cornish-spellchecker/README.md

 ## Thunderbird

 Thunderbird is an email client.
+Instructions can be found on [their website](https://support.mozilla.org/en-US/kb/installing-addon-thunderbird#w_a-slightly-less-ideal-case-install-from-a-downloaded-xpi-file).

 - Ensure Thunderbird is installed.
 - Find the [latest release](https://github.com/cornish-tools/cornish-spellchecker/releases).